 Prevotella copri appears to be a trigger, but it may not be the only problem.

-Patients who first develop rheumatoid arthritis have substantially lower number of helpful bacteria in their gastrointestinal systems.8 People with rheumatoid arthritis have significantly less Bifidobacteria, Bacteroides-Porphyromonas-Prevotella species, Bacteroides fragilis species and the Eubacterium rectale-Clostridium coccoides species.8
+Patients who first develop rheumatoid arthritis have a substantially lower number of helpful bacteria in their gastrointestinal systems.8 People with rheumatoid arthritis have significantly less Bifidobacteria, Bacteroides-Porphyromonas-Prevotella species, Bacteroides fragilis species and the Eubacterium rectale-Clostridium coccoides species.8

 Can Gut Bacteria Prevent Rheumatoid Arthritis?